ON1 Photo RAW

 Capture One Pro is an incredibly powerful RAW editor aimed at high-end professional photographers.
 Its user interface is a bit intimidating, which might make it not worth the time investment for beginner or intermediate photographers, but it’s hard to argue with its excellent capabilities.
 It’s also the most expensive at $299 USD for the standalone app, or $20 per month for a subscription.

-Another new entry into the world of RAW image editors, Photo Studio Ultimate also offers organizational tools, a solid RAW editor and layer-based editing to finish up the workflow.
+Another new entry into the world of RAW image editors, Photo Studio Ultimate also offers organizational tools, a solid RAW editor, and layer-based editing to finish up the workflow.
 Unfortunately, like Photo Raw, it seems to not offer much competition with Photoshop when it comes to its layered editing options, although it offers more comprehensive drawing tools.
-A standalone version is available for $149.99 USD, or a range of well-priced subscription options for between $6.30 and $8.90 per month.
-Read our ACDSee Photo Studio review here.
+Read our full ACDSee Photo Studio review here.